Senior Camp (Units D - H)

 | Unit H|| 6th Grade|

-At least ten different activities are offered for each of the two Afternoon Workshop periods.
+At least ten different activities are offered for the Afternoon Workshop period.
 These activities change daily and are chosen by the camper at the end of the previous day.
 Ultimate Frisbee, cooking and baking projects, basketball, world games, creek walks, and friendship bracelets are some of the fun afternoon workshop classes.
 Sports is a workshop choice every day and swimming is available twice a week.

 A marvelous selection of day trips and overnights will further stimulate senior campers for an enriching summer experience.
 Campers in Units G and H take a weekly field trip.
-Splashdown Water Park, Skye Zone, ice skating, and bowling are some of the day trip adventures campers enjoyed last summer.
+Splashdown Water Park, Launch Trampoline Park, Laser Tag, and bowling are some of the day trip adventures campers enjoyed last summer.

 Campers bring a lunch daily; milk and water are provided.
 The lunches are not refrigerated.
 We also offer hot and cold lunch selections delivered to camp through the Smart Lunches program at www.smartlunches.com.